Office of Human Resources

 Galesburg, IL 61401-4999

-The Knox College Music Department seeks a theorist for a one-year visiting appointment, beginning September 1, 2015; teaching load is six courses.
-Teaching responsibilities will include instruction of the three-term music theory sequence and the accompanying musicianship labs.
-The successful candidate must exhibit high quality, enlightened teaching skills, display intellectual clarity and energy, and genuine enthusiasm for teaching and learning within a diverse liberal arts environment.
-Preference will be given to candidates with strong piano skills.
+The Knox College Music Department seeks a musicologist for a visiting appointment to teach four courses over two 10-week terms, beginning January 1, 2016.
+This is a 2/3 salaried position, with benefits.
+Teaching responsibilities will include three introductory history/music studies courses and an advanced history seminar course.
+The successful candidate must exhibit high quality, enlightened teaching skills, display intellectual clarity and energy, and genuine enthusiasm for teaching and learning within the liberal arts environment.
 PhD preferred, ABD considered.

 Knox College is an independent, top-100 national liberal arts college.
 Founded in 1837 in Galesburg, Illinois, Knox enrolls 1,420 students from 48 states and more than 51 countries who have a strong passion for and commitment to intellectual community and experiential education.
-In keeping with a 178-year commitment to equal rights, we particularly welcome applications from women and members of other under-represented groups.
+In keeping with our 178-year commitment to equal rights, Knox College particularly welcomes applications from women and members of other under-represented groups.
 For more information on Knox, visit our Web site at http://www.knox.edu.